 Lower Dover offers a guided 90 minute tour of their 100 acre conservation area that’s only a five minute walk from your cabana as part of your stay, though donations are welcome.
 It is estimated that nearly 20,000 Maya people were living at Lower Dover in 900 A.D.
 Learn about Maya/British/Mennonite history, medicinal plants and huge trees, findings from archaeological digs and our sustainable farm that supplies organic wine and food to our guests.

-Guests will encounter lots of interesting sites and attractions near Lower Dover.
-One of the attractions include Heris Nature Park, a nature sanctuary/wildlife reserve.
+You will notice many interesting sites and attractions close to Lower Dover.
+Plan a vacation outing to some of the closest attractions like Heris Nature Park, a nature sanctuary/wildlife reserve.

-The lodge is located near San Ignacio, a nice spot for sightseers to learn about and explore Belize.
+The lodge is located near San Ignacio, a particularly enjoyable destination for sightseers to experience the diversity of Belize.

 Location: Mile 59 Western Highway, Central Belize, Belize